 - Ability to work with minimal supervision from professional staff.

 - Interest in working with other volunteers and professional staff in an educational setting.

 - Willingness to follow the philosophy, policies, and procedures of Iowa State University Extension & Outreach 4-H program.

 - Extension agrees to provide orientation and training that will help the volunteer meet the needs of members, leaders, and parents.

 - Offer professional assistance.

 - Provide appropriate recognition and awards.

-- County Extension Council following successful screening process
+- County Extension Council following successful application and screening process

 Responsible to and receives counsel and guidance from